sydneyvictor/sydneyvictor.github.com/policies.md

 ---

 Learning Music is fun at Speak Sing Studio!
-Your musical year consists of 38 lessons commencing the first week of September until June 18th.
-The following policies apply for the 2020/2021 studio year.
+Your musical year begins September 7th and continues until June 23rd.
+In-person and online lessons are available.
+The following policies apply for the 2021/2022 studio year.

 ### Registration